ros-industrial-attic/workcell_explorer/README.md

 **Google Summer of Code 2018 - Robot Workcell Discovery**

 Repository for GSoC 2018 focusing on creation of a ROS package for Robotic Workcell exploration.
-The project is being done under the mentorship of Levi Armstrong and Alex Goins from [SwRI](https://www.swri.org/) and [ROS Industrial](https://rosindustrial.org/).
+The project is being done under the mentorship of [Levi Armstrong](https://github.com/Levi-Armstrong) and [Alex Goins](https://github.com/akgoins from [SwRI](https://www.swri.org/) and [ROS Industrial](https://rosindustrial.org/).

 ___

 ## Relevant Links